machinecode/inspiron-fan-cron/README.md

 sudo sed -i.bak 's/ENABLED=0/ENABLED=1/' /etc/default/{i8kmon,i8kbuttons}

+4) You must have sensors

+Ubuntu: sudo apt-get install sensors

 ###**Installation**

 If you want to run your cron job for all users you must open crontab with root user.